dirleiro/phone-use-mental-health-capstone/README.md

 # Stage 1: Ask
 The business task set by our company is to investigate how social media usage influences users emotional well-being while identifying patterns than can promote healthier digital habits.

-Stakeholders and how they will leverage our findings:
+The stakeholders and how they will leverage our findings:

 * MindSpace: To design targeted awareness campaigns.
 * Mental Health Professionals: To advise clients on managing social media for better emotional health